Thanda Private Game Reserve - Ranger Diary for July 2013 – by Christian Sperka

-My guests, Bheki - my tracker - and I had many great sightings in April.
-As I am the Specialist Photography Guide on the reserve I thought I provide a short photographic journal of some of our best sightings and of some special events during this month.
+My guests, Bheki - my tracker - and I had many great sightings in July.
+As I am the Specialist Photography Guide on the reserve I provide a short photographic journal of some of our best sightings and of some special events during this month.

 Christian Sperka, Specialist Photography Guide and Resident Wildlife Photographer – Thanda Private Game Reserve

 The most important task for the Thanda Guiding Team is to show guests the many aspects of the Thanda ecosystem on game drives.

 Another important responsibility is the bush-clearing of roads.
 During the summer many plants grow into the roadways and can turn a game drive into a “thorny” ride.